 I’ve talked about it off and on, and guys, it’s finally almost here…eeek!

-After snuggling up for Fall and Winter in New Zealand, a drunk lady totaling my car last month, and successfully scraping the money together to buy a new one just in time, my summer road trippin’ days exploring the country are just around the corner.
+After snuggling up for Fall and Winter in New Zealand, a drunk lady totaling my car last month, and successfully scraping the money together to buy a new one just in time, my summer New Zealand road trip is just around the corner.

 I wanted to give an outline of all the spots I’ll be traveling to for the next couple of weeks just in case some really awesome recommendations come my way of any hidden gems to see (hint hint).